shandilya1998/CPGController/src/README.md

 - nepochs = 30000
 - fundamental frequency is computed using autocorr

-The followin plot is the error plot for training:-
+The following plot is the error plot for training:-

 ![Error Plot](../images/training_plot_output_mlp_exp4.png)